ErinFlyingSkyRocket/DjOpenKB/README.md

 Contains the Nginx reverse proxy configuration.

 Nginx provides HTTPS access to the Django web container.
-The project uses port `8080` by default.
+The project uses host port `8080` for direct internal development.
+A future perimeter firewall can publish only external TCP `443` and translate it to this internal listener.
+Nginx uses a read-only root filesystem with a writable `/tmp` `tmpfs`; its temporary request paths are configured directly below `/tmp` so uploads and proxied requests continue to work without weakening the container filesystem.

 Important paths: